-The Digital World Is Becoming More Expansive
+The Digital World Has Become More Expansive

 Experts suggest the average person spends around eleven hours per day in the digital media world.
 That is a fair chunk of time if you consider how much work and personal relationships take up the bulk of the day.
 There is also sleep.
 So, considering the above, people are on digital media devices regularly.

 A marketer would be a fool to not tap into the digital arena.
 As time goes on, more of our lives are going to revolve around digital media.
 From work to shopping, people are always online, so marketers must use digital marketing to reach the masses.